dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/DiscoveryMechanisms/bmc.rst

 ..
 [1] Boolean parameters do not need to be passed with double or single quotes.

+.. csv-table:: Credentials for BMC configuration
+   :file: ../../../Tables/Provision_creds.csv
+   :header-rows: 1

 .. note::

-    The ``input/provision_config.yml`` file is encrypted on the first run of the provision tool:
+    The ``input/provision_config.yml`` and ``input/provision_config_credentials.yml`` files are encrypted on the first run of the provision tool:

         To view the encrypted parameters: ::